 There are also some amazing shops in town, such as Dito Sand Xsports, which is run by a sandboarding champion who will give you advice and kit you out with the best stuff to suit your needs.

-Sandboarding tours around the dunes usually cost around $20 – $25 USD, which offers up to two hours of sandboarding with a guide.
+Sandboarding tours around the dunes usually cost around 100 Peruvian Soles (about $25 USD), which offers up to two hours of sandboarding with a guide.
 Some tours will include a dune buggy tour too, and those are a bit more expensive.

 Choosing a Huacachina Sandboarding Tour